nextgis/docs_ngweb/source/admin_tasks.rst

-Disallow all access for guest users
+Disallow all access for guest users (without password)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~